superruzafa/visual-scala-reference/_en/functions/zipWithIndex.md

 `zipWithIndex` creates a collection by pairing each element with its own index.

-@include [figure.html source="images/zipWithIndex.svg" desc="Diagram of the function zipWithIndex"]
+@include [figure.html source="images/zipWithIndex.svg" desc="Diagram of the zipWithIndex function"]